Lower School 2020

 Facilities: Lower School classrooms

 Space will be limited for these programs and DA will only be offering an annual-contract, in-person option for Aftercare and Extended Day.
 Drop-in and part-time contracts will not be available for the 2020–2021 school year.
-On-campus after school programs will follow DA’s health and safety protocols including health screening, temperature checks, mask-wearing, grade-level cohorting in the Preschool and Lower School, frequent hand washing, physical distancing and outdoor activities.
+On-campus after school programs will follow DA’s health and safety protocols including mask-wearing, frequent hand washing, physical distancing and outdoor activities.

 On-campus Extended Day: